Canon 1Ds vs Leica S Typ 007

 |16.||Leica S Typ 006||Y||-||-||-||-||mini||2.0||-||-||-|

 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II, while the S Typ 007 was followed by the Leica S3.
+Both the 1Ds and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.